deeplearning4j/deeplearning4j/gettingstarted.md

 ## <a name="cli">Command-Line Interface</a>

-`deeplearning4j-cli` can now be installed these two ways:
+`deeplearning4j-cli` can now be installed these three ways:

 On Centos/Redhat, you can do:

 		# install
 		sudo yum install https://s3-us-west-2.amazonaws.com/skymind/bin/deeplearning4j-cli.rpm
+		# run
+		dl4j

+On OS X with Homebrew, do:

+		# install
+		brew install homebrew/science/deeplearning4j-cli
 		# run
 		dl4j